andybega/r-misc/servers/README.md

 sudo passwd rstudio
 ```

+This is the quickest way to get Rstudio running in the cloud, but maybe not the best setup because it breaks environment continuity between local development and whatever runs on the server, unless you just use the server RStudio exclusively.
+Which costs whatever money it costs to run EC2.

-### EC2 for Docker
+### EC2 with Docker + RStudio

-Using the default EC2 Linux AMI.
+Use the default EC2 Linux AMI.

 In security settings expose TCP 8787 for RStudio inside Docker.

+Then, to install docker and run RStudio (if not doing a manual Dockerfile deploy, see below):

 ``` bash
 PEM=/path/to/certificate.pem